 A sandcast buckle set with a piece of green variscite.
 Made for a 1 1/2 inch belt.
 3 3/8 by 2 inches. $350.
 (TUCSON) A great coral buckle, made when you could more easily find deep red natural coral, 3 by 2.5 inches and made for a 1 1/2 inch belt by Martha Calladito. $800 (SANTA FE) A stunning turquoise belt buckle made by Charles Lewis in the 1970s.
 Made for a 2 inch belt, it is $900.
 (SANTA FE)

 Two stunning bola ties crafted by by Leonard Nez, who made the bola tie artist Post Malone was wearing while singing in the recent Super Bowl.
 The first one at left is 2.75 by 2.25 inches, it is set with a magnificent natural turquoise.
 (I purchased the stone a few years back but neglected to mark it as to the mine source) $1,275.
 The bola at right is set with a very nice piece of natural Kingman turquoise.
 2 5/8 inches long by 2 1/8 inches wide. $1,100.
-(AALL IN SANTA FE)
+(ALL IN SANTA FE)

 Three absolutely classic belt buckles by master tufa cast artist Aaron Anderson.
 All were made for 1 1/2 inch belt and. they range in price from $625 to $675.
 From left to right the turquoise used are: Kingman (TUCSON), Pilot Mountain.
 (SANTA FE).
 ALL NATURAL TURQUOISE

 First two are by Anderson Koinva and have hand made bola tips measuring 2.25 inches.
 A Hopi maze pattern, it is just over 2 inches long by 1.5 inches wide and $(It currently has a wider than usual opening which we can adjust if needed.
 SOLD.
 The bola with a badger paw motif is also just over 2 inches long by 1.5 inches wide and also $450.
-(ALL IN SANTA FE) A bola tie of copper, brass and silver by Albert Polope.
-2 inches long. $175.
-(TUCSON)
+(ALL IN SANTA FE) A saguaro harvest bolo by Rick Manuel.
+1.5 inches. $240.(TUCSON)

 One of Samuel Greatwalker LaFountain’s contemporary buckles.
 Made for a 1 1/2 inch belt, it measures 3 by 2 inches and is set with natural turquoise from the Morenci Mine. $975.
 (SANTA FE) More exceptional tufa cast work by Aaron Anderson, made for a 1 1/2 inch belt: This is a very flowing harmonious design on this buckle, also set with natural Lone Mountain turquoise.
 2 by 2.5 inches. $600.
 (TUCSON) A beautiful buckle by Leonard Nez, this one was made for a 1 1/2 inch belt. $975.
 (SANTA FE)